LankeyBoard/RulesGraph/generatedRules.md

 ruleType: RULE\
 A notable item is an item that is valuable and worth keeping track of.
 Some items will be obviously notable, like The Great Sword of the Duck Lord, but some items will depend on your GM.
 If you are playing a very resource limited, survival focused game, maybe your arrows are notable items, but if you're playing a heroic fantasy story, then maybe they aren't.
 This should be covered by your GM as part of the Intro session.

+## Currency

+slug: CURRENCY

+ruleType: RULE\
+Coin: The universal currency.
+Different places might have different versions, but everyone trades in Coin.\
+Bits: Something that costs Bits isn't expensive enough to be worth worrying about.\
+Whether something is worth Coin or Bits comes down to the GMs discretion.
+Generally something that is going to help the player or they should feel the cost should cost Coin.
+But something that's just flavor, or part of normal everyday life should be Bits.
+Grabbing a bite to eat and some drinks with the party at the local inn.
+That costs Bits.
+Buying a round and plying a patron for information.
+That's going to cost a Coin or Two.
+A dress to get you into the royal ball.
+That's going to be more Coin.

 # Starting Equipment